dnlrsr/subarr/README.md

 YouTube already provides RSS feeds for playlists (eg https://www.youtube.com/feeds/videos.xml?playlist_id=PLopY4n17t8RDoFQPcjBKWDEblGH1sOH2h).
 However, they can be severly limited:

 - Feeds seem to be limited to only the last 15 items
-  - _However, YouTubarr will list more items as they are found because the internal database will be updated_
+  - _However, Subarr will list more items as they are found because the internal database will be updated_
-  - Since the feed is limited to only the last 15 items, if (for some reason) YouTubarr is down for an extended period of time (or a large amount of videos are published to the playlist in a short period of time), YouTubarr may miss some videos entirely.
+  - Since the feed is limited to only the last 15 items, if (for some reason) Subarr is down for an extended period of time (or a large amount of videos are published to the playlist in a short period of time), Subarr may miss some videos entirely.
 - YouTube RSS feed items are always in "playlist order", meaning a new video added outside of the first 15 items will not be seen as an update to the RSS feed
   - This means that, currently, RSS feeds _**will not work**_ in the following situations: (issue logged with YouTube: https://issuetracker.google.com/issues/429563457)
     - YouTube playlists greater than 15 items where items are added outside the "top 15" (regular playlists can be in _any order_ - as determined by the playlist owner - which means that "newly added items" aren't necessarily at the top.
 Some creators' playlists are ordered oldest -> newest)